-The COVID-19 Community Committee met for the sixth time on April 29, 2021, and it is anticipated that future City actions related to the pandemic will be considered by the Committee and recommended for consideration of the City Council.
+The COVID-19 Community Committee has met multiple times, and it is anticipated that future City actions related to the pandemic will be considered by the Committee and recommended for consideration of the City Council.

 The City Emergency Management Team evaluates the spread and impact of COVID-19 on a continual basis.
 Initial adjustments were implemented based upon trigger points established in relations to case numbers in the County and City.
 With ongoing community transmission actual case rates continue to be assessed with additional assessment of the ongoing impacts of COVID-19 on City operations used to refine adjustments.
 Operational impacts largely focus on the available workforce, the closure status of various sectors, the ability to protect the workforce, the ability to protect the community while in City facilities, and the ability to provide essential and routine services to the community.